AsifKKarim/DL_class/README.md

 # DL_class
-Study material for deep learning
+Study material for deep learning classes

-#This contains RNN CNN and other neural networks.
+This contains RNN CNN and other neural networks.